Bindweed family (Convolvulaceae)

 Range & Habitat: Common Morning Glory has naturalized throughout Illinois and wild plants are encountered occasionally.
 It appears to be less common in the NW section of the state.
 Common Morning Glory was introduced into North America from South America as an ornamental plant.
 Plants with purple flowers appear to naturalize most often.
 Habitats include fields, roadsides, gravelly areas along railroads, fence rows, and waste areas.
 Relatively open areas with a history of disturbance are preferred.
 This plant is still widely cultivated in gardens and around yards.
 Depending on the habitat, a population of naturalized plants can be either fairly persistent or ephemeral.

-Faunal Associations: The flowers attract long-tongued bees, especially bumblebees, long-horned bees (Melissodes spp.), Squash and Gourd bees (Peponapis pruinosa, Xenoglossa strenua), and Morning Glory bees (Cemolobus ipomoeae, Melitoma taurea).
-These insects seek nectar from the flowers, although the Morning Glory bees also collect pollen from Ipomoea spp. for their larvae.
-Other flower visitors include the Ruby-Throated Hummingbird and White-Lined Sphinx Moth (Hyles lineata).
-Tortoise beetles, moth caterpillars, and other insects feed on the leaves, roots, or stems (see the Insect Table for a listing of these species).
-Because both the seeds and foliage of Common Morning Glory are mildly toxic, they are rarely used by vertebrate wildlife as a source of food.
-However, the Ring-Necked Pheasant and Bobwhite eat the seeds to a limited extent (Martin et al., 1951/1961).
+Faunal Associations: The flowers attract long-tongued bees primarily, especially bumblebees and long-horned bees.
+This includes Squash & Gourd Bees (Peponapis pruinosa, Xenoglossa strenua), the Morning Glory Bee (Cemolobus ipomoeae), and the Mallow Bee (Melitoma taurea).
+These insects seek nectar from the flowers primarily (Robertson, 1929; Stucky, 1984).
+Other nectar-seeking floral visitors include the Ruby-throated Hummingbird and White-lined Sphinx (Hyles lineata).
+Other insects feed destructively on the foliage, roots, and plant juices of morning glory vines (Ipomoea spp.).
+This includes such insects as the Sweet Potato Flea Beetle (Chaetocnema confinis), Golden Tortoise Beetle (Charidotella sexpunctata bicolor), Argus Tortoise Beetle (Chelymorpha cassidea), Morning Glory Leafminer (Bedellia somnulentella), and larvae of the Morning Glory Plum Moth (Emmelina monodactyla).
+The Insect Table has a more complete listing of these species.
+Because both the seeds and foliage of Common Morning Glory are mildly cathartic and toxic, they are rarely used by vertebrate wildlife as a source of food.
+However, the Ring-Necked Pheasant and Bobwhite eat the seeds to a minor extent (Martin et al., 1951/1961).

 Photographic Location: A garden at Meadowbrook Park in Urbana, Illinois.